 IMPACT S-1 RSG barges would create a navigational hazard in Port San Luis (Class II) MITIGATION MEASURE S-1a: Barge Navigational Safety Plan.
 The Applicant shall develop a barge navigational safety plan to minimize the impact on existing Port operations.
 The plan shall be submitted to, and approved by the Port San Luis Harbor District.
-At a minimum the plan shall include the following elements: Identify moored vessels that will need to be temporarily relocated, and provide necessary tem porary mooring facilities or funding for the Port District to accommodate the temporary reloca- tion of moored vessels.
+At a minimum the plan shall include the following elements: Identify moored vessels that will need to be temporarily relocated, and provide necessary tem- porary mooring facilities or funding for the Port District to accommodate the temporary reloca- tion of moored vessels.
 Identify activities such as home fleet and dry dock operations in the Port that may conflict with barge transport and/or offloading.
-Working with the Harbor District, identify procedures that will minimize conflicts with existing operations.
+Working with the Harbor District, identify procedures that will minimize conflicts with existing operations and safety hazards to the public and project personnel. • Identify hazardous wind and swell conditions that would create safety hazards during barge transport within Port San Luis and during barge unloading.
+Develop written procedures to avoid barge transport and unloading during conditions that would increase the risk of barge collision or capsizing, and conditions that could contribute to an accident during barge unloading.
 Working with the Harbor District, identify additional navigational aids and security that will be necessary to safely move the barges through the Port.
 The Applicant can provide the addi- tional navigational aids and/or security, or contract with the Harbor District to provide the nec- essary services.
 Location Port San Luis Monitoring / Reporting Action Submit Navigational Safety Plan for approval Effectiveness Criteria Avoidance of vessel collisions and Port operations Responsible Agency CPUC, Port San Luis Harbor District Timing Prior to RSG delivery IMPACT S-2 RSG transport between Port San Luis and the DCPP could impede emergency response vehicles (Class II) MITIGATION MEASURE Implement Mitigation Measure U-2a.
-Location As in Mitigation Measure U-2a.
-Monitoring / Reporting Action As in Mitigation Measure U-2a.
-Effectiveness Criteria As in Mitigation Measure U-2a.
-Responsible Agency As in Mitigation Measure U-2a.
-Timing As in Mitigation Measure U-2a.
-IMPACT S-5 Seismic activity could compromise the integrity of the OSG Storage Facility (Class II) MITIGATION MEASURE Implement Mitigation Measure G-3a.
-Location As in Mitigation Measure G-3a.
-Monitoring / Reporting Action As in Mitigation Measure G-3a.
-Effectiveness Criteria As in Mitigation Measure G-3a.
-Responsible Agency As in Mitigation Measure G-3a.
-Timing As in Mitigation Measure G-3a.
-IMPACT S-7 Residual contamination would be present on the OSGs with the potential for radiation exposure during offsite transport (Class III) MITIGATION MEASURE S-8a: Alternate OSG Barge Loading Site.
-In order to avoid exposing the public to residual OSG contamination, the Applicant shall utilize the DCPP Intake Cove for OSG barge loading should offsite transport and storage be required.
-Location DCPP, Port San Luis Monitoring / Reporting Action Use alternate barge loading site Effectiveness Criteria Avoidance of impact Responsible Agency CPUC, Port San Luis Harbor District, NRC Timing Prior to OSG removal
+Location As in Mitigation Measure U-2a (see Table D.10-3) Monitoring / Reporting Action As in Mitigation Measure U-2a (see Table D.10-3) Effectiveness Criteria As in Mitigation Measure U-2a (see Table D.10-3) Responsible Agency As in Mitigation Measure U-2a (see Table D.10-3) Timing As in Mitigation Measure U-2a (see Table D.10-3) IMPACT S-5 Seismic activity could compromise the integrity of the OSG Storage Facility (Class II) MITIGATION MEASURE Implement Mitigation Measure G-3a.
+Location As in Mitigation Measure G-3a (see Table D.5-2) Monitoring / Reporting Action As in Mitigation Measure G-3a (see Table D.5-2) Effectiveness Criteria As in Mitigation Measure G-3a (see Table D.5-2) Responsible Agency As in Mitigation Measure G-3a (see Table D.5-2) Timing As in Mitigation Measure G-3a (see Table D.5-2) IMPACT S-7 Residual contamination would be present on the OSGs with the potential for radiation exposure during offsite transport (Class III) MITIGATION MEASURE S-8a7a: Alternate OSG Barge Loading Site.
+In order to avoid exposing the public to residual OSG contamination, the Applicant shall utilize the DCPP Intake Cove for OSG barge loading